EliaFantini/RocketMan-a-VR-videogame-created-with-Unity/README.md

 ```
 ├── CS-440                            # Folder containing all the Unity project files, to be opened by a Unity Editor
    ├── ...
-   ├── Assets                         # Main folder of the project, it contains all our code, assets, materials, sounds, scenes, videos and everything which was not automatically created by Unity
+   ├── Assets                         # Main folder of the project, it contains all our code, assets, prefabs, materials, sounds, scenes, videos and everything which was not automatically created by Unity
    ├── ...
 ├── report.pdf                        # The report of the project
 ├── VRProject_Guidelines_2022.pdf     # Pdf containing the project's guidelines and rules given by the course's professor